Why choose Welding?

 - Welding is everywhere.
 Anything made of metal can be welded—from cars and motorcycles to ships and space stations, from solar panels to skyscrapers.

 - Today, welding is an increasingly technical field, even becoming a high-tech skill and only growing in relevance and demand.

-Students who like designing and building with metal will find a variety of intriguing career opportunities in welding, especially those who are interested in fields like materials engineering, robotics, lasers, computer programming, and systems integration.
+- Students who like designing and building with metal will find a variety of career opportunities in welding, especially related to materials engineering, robotics, lasers, computer programming, and systems integration.